 New Zealand is a year-round destination.
 The weather in New Zealand is generally warm year round, but for a landmass so small in scale the country hosts varying climactic zones and temperatures can change rapidly.
 It's considered subtropical, with warm, balmy summer days on the North Island.
 Yet cool, sometimes bitterly cold, winter nights can hit the South Island.
 There's no specific rainy season; it rains off and on year round, so best to take rain gear with you whenever you travel.
 A narrow section of the South Island along the west coast is the wettest, with an average annual rainfall of more than 250 inches in the lush fjords of Milford Sound.

-Spring is best if you want to avoid crowds.
+Spring is best time to visit New Zealand if you want to avoid crowds.
 It's also lambing season and the time when flowers and blossoming trees are in full bloom.

 Summer is great for hiking, camping and water sports.